Ringwood

 Source / Links: Link 1 Link 2

-Complete redevelopment and expansion of existing Maroondah Hospital, to be renamed Queen Elizabeth II Hospital in honour of the late Queen.
-The $1.05 billion project will deliver a new emergency department with 14 extra treatment spaces, dedicated children's emergency department, mental health hub, operating theatres, day procedure facilities, specialist care spaces, two six-storey inpatient towers with 200+ extra beds, and expanded medical imaging unit.
-Once complete, the hospital will treat an extra 9,000 in-patients and 22,400 extra emergency patients annually.
-Part of the Victorian Government's $320 million Hospital Infrastructure Delivery Fund.
-Construction expected to start in 2025 with completion by 2029.
+Complete redevelopment and expansion of the existing Maroondah Hospital, to be renamed Queen Elizabeth II Hospital.
+The $1.05 billion project will deliver a new emergency department (14 extra treatment spaces), a dedicated children's emergency department, a new mental health hub, operating theatres, day procedure facilities, specialist care spaces, two six-storey inpatient towers with 200+ extra beds, and an expanded medical imaging unit.
+Once complete, the hospital is expected to treat an extra 9,000 in-patients and 22,400 extra emergency patients annually.
+The project is part of the Victorian Government's Hospital Infrastructure Delivery Fund.
+Planning for the masterplan and feasibility study is underway, with construction still expected to start in 2025 and completion by 2029.

 Ringwood Residences